PortugalBR/Whatapp-bot/README.md

     </tr>
   </table>
 </div>

+# Problem:
+* I NEED TO AUTOMATE MY MESSAGES TO MY CUSTOMERS I WOULD LIKE TO KNOW PRICES, AND I WOULD LIKE THEM TO CONTACT ME TO EXPLAIN IT BETTER, I WANT TO BE ABLE TO SEND BILLING MESSAGES ON A CERTAIN DAY TO CUSTOMERS WITH DIFFERENT VALUE PAYMENTS

 The system is an automatic WhatsApp bot that sends messages to numbers from an Excel list for any purpose.
 In the example, it is used for collections.